 This one is cool because the video parts can only be so long, which means we only get to see so much.

-After this and showing the actual video, we get to hear the judges’ reaction to the video which is also really cool to see.
-Hearing Dennis Enarson, Scotty Cranmer, and Trey Jones react to the video just reaffirms why he deserved the win.
+After this and showing the actual video, we get to hear the judges’ reactions to the video, which is also really cool to see.

 7. Gimme a Brake BMX video